typedb/typedb-docs/09-schema/00-overview.md

 ## Why Use a Schema?

-Schema isa a mean to address the problems of managing and handling unstructured or loosely structured data.
+Schema isa a means to address the problems of managing and handling unstructured or loosely structured data.

 ![Unstructured problems](/docs/images/schema/unstructured-problems.png)

-The common problems we encounter when dealing with unstructured or loosely structured data are :
+The common problems we encounter when dealing with unstructured or loosely structured data are:
-- The problem of data integrity
+- Integrity
+- Accessibility and retrieval
+- Maintenance
+- Deferring responsibility

+Consequently:
-As the data is weakly tied to any particular structure it is hard or even impossible to control the state and validity of the data.
+- When data is weakly tied to any particular structure it is hard or even impossible to control the state and validity of the data.
 As a result we have no guarantees on data consistency and validity.

-- The problem of data accessibility and retrieval
-With the lack of any high-level structure comes the lack of possibility to query the data meaningfully.
+- With the lack of any high-level structure comes the lack of possibility to query the data meaningfully.
 This is either because our data structure is too low level to express complex queries or that handling the complexity of such queries becomes a problem.
 Consequently we might be forced to ask simple questions only.

-- The problem of data maintenance
+- The problem of maintenance is directly coupled with the integrity problem.
-This problem is tied to the integrity problem.
-Since we have little control over the structure of our data it is hard to maintain either requiring data changes to be carried out with surgical precision or making them difficult since data pollution needs to be taken care of.
+When we have little control over the structure of our data it is hard to alter that structure over time as requirements change.
+As a consequence, data changes need to be carried out with surgical precision or risk data pollution.

 - Starting with loose or no schema only defers the responsibility of schema definition and enforcement in time.
-In production systems we cannot afford not having control over you data.
-As a result, the schema logic needs to be incorporated at the app level instead of being handled by the database.
+In production systems we cannot afford to lose control over data.
+If the database doesn't take responsibility for schema definition and enforcement, that means that the schema logic needs to be incorporated at the app level.

 A Grakn schema is the blueprint of a Grakn knowledge graph.
 Using a highly flexible language, we define a schema to model a domain true to nature.
 Highly interconnected data cannot be stored at scale without an underlying structure - one that is capable of expressing the complexity of the dataset, is easy to understand, and can be extended programmatically, at runtime.

 The schema defines a specific, explicit, high-level structure of data that is enforced across the dataset.
-This allows to provide logical integrity and consistency guarantees of our data.
-Any attempt to add data not conforming to the defined schema is a schema violation and is not allowed.
+This allows the database to provide logical integrity guarantees and consistency guarantees for our data Any attempt to add data not conforming to the defined schema is a schema violation and is not allowed.

 A well-constructed schema enables writing intuitive queries.
 Given such schema, you often find yourself writing queries that map seamlessly with how you form them as questions in your mind.

 Last and certainly not least, the schema sets the basis for performing automated reasoning over the represented data.
-It enables the extraction of implicit information from explicitly stored data - a powerful feature of Grakn that facilitates knowledge discovery and implementation of business logic inside the database.
+It enables the extraction of implicit information from explicitly stored data - a powerful feature of Grakn that facilitates knowledge discovery and the implementation of business logic inside the database.

 ## What is a Grakn schema
 Grakn schema is an inherent part of the knowledge graph that describes how the data is and can be structured.

-If you know a bit about other schema first database knowledge systems, you know that normally database design involves three schemas:
+If you know a bit about other schema-first database knowledge systems, you know that normally database design involves three schemas:

   1. _A high-level conceptual schema_, that models your problem and usually involves some variation of the entity-relation model